maorcc/gimp-mcp/README.md

 <img src="gimp-screenshot1.png" alt="GIMP MCP Example" width="400">

 *Example output from the prompt "draw me a face and a sheep" using GIMP MCP*

+## Contributing

+Contributions are welcome!
+Whether it's bug fixes, new features, or documentation improvements, feel free to submit a Pull Request or open an issue.